PresearchOfficial/presearch-browser-core/CONTRIBUTING.md

 * Improving steps to reproduce is helpful.
 * Testing and adding a comment with "Could not reproduce" if an issue seems obscure is helpful.
 * Testing open pull requests.
-* You can be granted write permission if you've helped a lot with triage by pinging @bbondy, @bsclifton, @kjozwiak, or another Brave team member.
+* You can be granted write permission if you've helped a lot with triage by pinging @bbondy, @bsclifton, @kjozwiak, or another Presearch team member.
-* Helping make sure issues have a clear and understandable name (ex: not something like "Brave is broken").
+* Helping make sure issues have a clear and understandable name (ex: not something like "Presearch is broken").
 * The first comment in an issue ideally would have a clear description of the issue and describe the impact to users.
 Asking folks for screenshots, steps to reproduce, and more information is highly recommended so that the issue is as clear as possible.
 * If the issue is a duplicate, please let the issue creator know in a polite way how they can follow and track progress of the parent issue (including an ETA if it's marked with a milestone).